patvin80/AzureDeployment/README.md

 #Azure Deployment Use Case!

 This is a Page describes the Problem, Approach and Usage of this project.
-If you are eager to dive into the implementation, check this page.
+If you are eager to dive into the implementation, check this page [Implementation](https://github.com/patvin80/AzureDeployment/wiki/Implementation).

 ##Assumptions:
 1. You have an Active Subscription with [Windows Azure](http://azure.microsoft.com)